-The Clifford Capital Partners All Cap Value Portfolio ("the Portfolio") posted a slightly positive return during the first quarter but underperformed its benchmark.
-The Portfolio outperformed towards the end of the quarter, after a late-February market rotation away from technology and growth stocks, but didn't quite make up the gap from its underperformance at the start of the quarter.
+The Clifford Capital Partners Focused Small Cap Value Portfolio ("the Portfolio") posted a modestly negative return during the first quarter but outperformed its benchmark.
+The Portfolio significantly outperformed its benchmark towards the end of the quarter, after a late-February market rotation away from technology and growth stocks, that more than offset modest underperformance at the beginning of the quarter.

-The beginning of the year was characterized by continued excitement for artificial intelligence ("AI"), large cap technology stocks and stocks with high price momentum, which was a challenge to the Portfolio, given that most of those stocks are too expensive for our tastes, so we don't own much that directly benefits from the fervor over AI.
+The beginning of the year was characterized by continued excitement for artificial intelligence ("AI"), large cap technology stocks and stocks with high price momentum, which was a challenge to the Portfolio, given that we've seen evidence that a popular trade in recent years has been to buy technology while selling or short-selling small cap stocks.
+Regardless of the effects of that trade, we've observed that small cap value stocks, and the Portfolio, rarely perform well when large cap technology is roaring higher.

 However, in late January the revelation that a Chinese company had developed a more energy efficient and cost-effective AI model, DeepSeek, planted the seeds of a rotation away from large cap tech stocks (the "DeepSeek Rotation") that began in earnest in late-February (see Table 1).
 We believe this rotation was driven by increased skepticism about the need for, and prudence of, rapid spending associated with building out AI capabilities.
-The Portfolio outperformed its benchmark during the "DeepSeek Rotation" period in the second half of the quarter.